deozza/PhilarmonyCore/README.md

 ## About

-Philarmony is a bundle designed to help you creating easily a REST API, in an extensible, flexible and modular way.
+Philarmony is a bundle designed to help you handle data easily inside a REST API, in an extensible, flexible and modular way.

 ## Installation